DMClVG/Toy/docs/tutorial_unity.md

 Update doesn't take any parameters, so leave the parameter list as `()` followed by the arrow operator (which is what really signifies a function).
 Finally, the function body is written between a pair of brackets, and ends with a semicolon (Always remember the semi-colon after writing a function - one of the wonderful quirks of Toy!)

 Inside the function, we see some familiar looking code.
 We access `GetButtonDown` from `Unity` and check for the button registered as "Fire1" - by default this is the left mouse button.
 If this has been pressed, then we use `this` again, this time accessing `Rigidbody2D` (which we attached to the GameObject earlier) and call `AddForce`.
-This function takes three parameters: the X direction, the Y direction and the force mode as a string (valid force modes are "force" and "impulse").
+This function takes three parameters: the X direction, the Y direction and the force mode as a string (valid force modes are `force` and `impulse`).
 In this case, we cause a single impulse upwards along the Y axis.

 Now that we have our simple jump, lets add some collision behaviour.
 This time, we'll access the Behaviour's `OnCollisionEnter2D`.
 This time, the function takes one parameter, named `other` (in Toy, the parenthesis can be omitted if there is exactly one parameter.
 The braces can also be omitted if there is only an expression as the body, which returns the result of that expression).
-This time, we'll check the Tag of `other` and, if it's equal to `"Wall"`, then we'll set the TimeScale to 0, which will essentially pause the game.
+This time, we'll check the Tag of `other` and, if it's equal to `"Wall"`, then we'll set the `Unity.TimeScale` to 0, which will essentially pause the game.
 We'll use this to check for a game loss later.

 ## ScoreText.toy

-Go back to the Unity scene, and add two TextMeshPro texts to a canvas - one called "Score Text" and the other named "Lose Text", and place them where they're visible.
+Go back to the Unity scene, and add two TextMeshPro texts to a canvas - one named "Score Text" and the other named "Lose Text", and place them where they're visible.
 You can leave them both blank for now.

-Attach a new `ToyBehaviour` to Score Text, and link it to a new file (like ScoreText.toy).
+Attach a new `ToyBehaviour` to Score Text, and link it to a new file (like `ScoreText.toy`).
 Put the following into it:

 ```
 import "Standard";